nagydani/seedling/sprout/README.md

 ## Requirements

-The system on which Seed can run must have at least a sequential input steam through which source code is read and a sequential output stream through which the object code is written.
-For example, Seeds for Unix-like operating systems read from stdin and write to stdout.
-A Seed for some embedded device might use its serial console port.
+The system on which Sprout can run must have at least a sequential input steam through which source code is read and a sequential output stream through which the object code is written.
+For example, Sprouts for Unix-like operating systems read from stdin and write to stdout.
+A Sprout for some embedded device might use its serial console port.

-The Seed object code (typically a few kilobytes) and the Seed stacks (typically less than a kilobyte) must fit into the RAM accessible to the Seed, as well as the assembler and the cross-compiler (typically a few kilobytes each).
-Thus, a computer running Seed and compiling the smallest of Seeds must have at least a dozen or so kilobytes of free RAM after booting Seed.
+The Sprout object code (typically less than a dozen kilobytes) and the Sprout stacks (typically less than a kilobyte) must fit into the RAM accessible to the Sprout, as well as the assembler and the cross-compiler (typically a few kilobytes each).
+Thus, a computer running Sprout and compiling the smallest of Sprouts must have at least sixteen or so kilobytes of free RAM after booting Sprout.
-Compiling a smaller Seed without a computer using only pen and paper is also feasible, albeit rather tedious.

-Importantly, the *Seed source* needs not fit into the memory, so it can (and should!) be richly commented to aid understanding and modification.
-The source for each Seed is a single 7-bit ASCII file with lines not exceeding 64 characters.
+Importantly, the *Sprout source* needs not fit into the memory, so it can (and should!) be richly commented to aid understanding and modification.
+The source for each Sprout is a single UTF-8 file with lines not exceeding 64 characters.
+Characters other than 7-bit ASCII are only allowed in comments, and character or string literals.

-Seeds should provide facilities for executing machine code and/or calls to the host operating system (if there is one), but these need not be standardized across Seeds as that code is not portable anyway.
+Sprouts should provide facilities for executing machine code and/or calls to the host operating system (if there is one), but these need not be standardized across Sprouts as that code is not portable anyway.

-## The Seed Language
+## The Sprout Language

-The Seed language is heavily inspired by Forth, therefore many of its features and conventions will be familiar to those who already know Forth.
+The Sprout language is heavily inspired by Forth, therefore many of its features and conventions will be familiar to those who already know Forth.
 However, this specification makes no further references to Forth;